stirlhoss/potluck/README.md

  - To run the tests: `$ rspec test`.
 You can also run an individual file: `$ rspec test/FILE.rb` or even a single test: `$ rspec test/dish_spec.rb:LINE NUMBER`
 * Complete the activity below.
 * Push your solution to your forked repo
-* Submit a pull request from your repository to this repository
+* Submit a pull request from your repository to this reposity
   * Put your name in your PR!

 ## Iteration 1